 - Prompt payment of annual membership subs and tournament/match fees on the day of the event is a Club requirement.
 This will help with the Club’s cashflow

 - Please ensure that we hold up-to-date emergency contact, medical details and key consents.
-To update these details, please contact our Membership Sec
+To update these details, please update these in your child’s Pitchero account.

 - Once your child has made a commitment to play in a team, please try to check the team’s fixtures and try to prioritise domestic events to avoid clashes